houseofgeeks/CP-Dictionary/CONTRIBUTING.md

 ✅Functions should be used for modularity<br>
 ✅New folders should be created for every new concept<br>
 ✅Rebasing should be done if not coding in master branch<br>
+✅One PR should include code for only one issue<br>